Hier geht's zur deutschen Version dieses Posts

 Unfortunately I can't get red or black currants here in Maine - they might harbor a bug that is harmful to white firs.
 And fresh sour cherries are hard to find, too, only at Trader Joe's or Whole Foods, in Portland.

 Therefore I like using a frozen berry mixture, adding fresh berries from the supermarket or street vendors.
+The use of vanilla pudding powder instead of starch is, also, very convenient.
+Your thickener comes prepackaged and pre-flavored.

 My version is as easy to make as it tastes good.
 When we have a summer party, it's always a great hit with our guests, we have never any leftovers!